Curriculum to GCSE

 We enjoy an enviable academic reputation with outstanding annual results at A Level and GCSE.

-Approximately a third of the Upper Sixth gain offers for Oxford and Cambridge, and almost all pupils go on to prestigious universities in the UK and abroad.
+Approximately a quarter to a third of the Upper Sixth gain offers for Oxford and Cambridge, and almost all pupils go on to prestigious universities in the UK and abroad.

 The MCS curriculum is designed not only to ensure this academic momentum within school, but also to maximise success beyond it.

 The aim of the early years is to: